Holger Braunschweig: Education and research career

 Braunschweig obtained his Ph.D. and Habilitation from RWTH Aachen with P. Paetzold and worked as a postdoctoral researcher with Michael F. Lappert, FRS, at the University of Sussex, Brighton.
 After two years at Imperial College London as Senior Lecturer and Reader he took up a Chair of Inorganic Chemistry at the Julius-Maximilians-University of Würzburg in 2002, and is now also the founding director of the Institute for Sustainable Chemistry & Catalysis with Boron (ICB).

 Professional achievements

 In 2009 Braunschweig was awarded the Gottfried Wilhelm Leibniz Prize of the German Research Foundation (DFG) – the highest German-based research prize.
-He was also awarded the 2014 RSC Main Group Award and the 2016 Alfred Stock Memorial Prize of the German Society of Chemists.
+He was also awarded the 2014 RSC Main Group Award, the 2016 Alfred Stock Memorial Prize of the German Society of Chemists, the 2021 RSC Mond-Nyholm Prize, the 2024 ACS M. Frederick Hawthorne Award, and the 2024 Eni Advanced Environmental Solutions Prize.
 He is a Fellow of the Royal Society of Chemistry, a member of the German National Academy of Science (Leopoldina), the Bavarian Academy of Sciences and Humanities, and the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.